2025 Recipient: Claire Cameron

 Next Round

-- Next round opens: TBA
+- Next round opens: TBD

-- Next round closes: TBA
+- Next round closes: TBD

 Nominations should be sent to the Convenor of the NZSA Awards Committee, by email at vanessa.cave@auckland.ac.nz.